sneakygecko/mining/README.md

 - You can ssh to it with `ssh user@192.168.1.3`
 - Have fun.

-## If this helped you can tip me some of your minings :)
+## If this helped you, can tip me some of your minings :)
-- Bitcoin:
+- Bitcoin: 1L6E9FQg2FkWytRQreCtF6LBcQGVeYnHgV
-- Ethereum:
+- Ethereum: 0x24f7aA60065fc3E2E8681eBc46e0733CF18B35d6
-- Ethereum Classic:
-- Ravencoin:
+- Ravencoin: RUNRDmHxd5Z63tncKpC1LcfPNfj6KTraCV